menezesrenan7/menezesrenan7/README.md

 ## Hi there!
 I'm Renan Menezes! :)
 ### Wellcome to board!

-- 💻 I'm a full stack web developer student
+- 💻 I'm a front-end web developer in progress.
-- 🌱 I’m currently learning Sequelize

  <div>
   <a href="https://github.com/menezesrenan7">